sig-gis/SEPAL-CEO/docs/module-4.rst

 8. Next, click **Strata areas** on the left side of the screen.
 9. In the **Area calculation** section, select **OFT.** OFT stands for the Open Foris Geospatial Toolkit.
 R is slower but avoids some errors that arise with OFT.

-   If you choose to use OFT, it will return values for the map that are incorrect if your map stored using certain formats (e.g. signed 8 bit).
+   If you choose to use OFT, it will return values for the map that are incorrect if your map was stored using certain formats (e.g. signed 8 bit).
 If this is the case, then please use the R option and it will work correctly.
 If using OFT, always compare the **Display map** with the **Legend labeling** values returned to make sure they match.

 .. image:: images/stratified_estimator_map_legend.png
    :alt: Stratified estimator tool showing the display map and legend and areas filled out.